soundpress/RulesOfNYC/docs/c09/index.rst

 (b) Additional period for mailing.
 In computing any times under this chapter, an additional three days shall be added if mail is used.

-(c) Notwithstanding subdivisions (a) and (b) of this § 39-14, the payment or response required by § 39-04(a) of this chapter must be received by the due date.
+(c) Notwithstanding subdivisions (a) and (b) of this 19 RCNY § 39-14, the payment or response required by 19 RCNY § 39-04(a) must be received by the due date.

 (d) Extensions.
 The period of time in which any act required by this chapter is to be performed, may be extended by the Director or his or her designees for good cause, prior to the expiration of the original time period.